The Duchess of Cornwall's efforts to get into the festive spirit don't seem to have met with everyone's approval.

 "You're singing too loud, you're making too many decibels – I don't want any more singing," he told her.

+What happened next was even more shocking.
 The scrooge then launched into a version of La Donna e Mobile from Verdi’s Rigoletto, prompting the Duchess, who by now had realised the joke was on her, to burst out laughing.

 The party-pooping 'official' turned out to be Howard Ellis from the tenor group Incognito.